Last Updated on November 17, 2020 by Oddmund Groette

-Some days ago I published an article which rotates between SPY, TLT and EEM based on monthly momentum.
+Some days ago I published an article that rotates between SPY, TLT, and EEM based on monthly momentum.

 Let’s test how this strategy performs when rotating between SPY and TLT:

 - It’s based on monthly quotes in the ETFs SPY and TLT.

 - Every month rank both based on last month’s performance.

 - Go long the one with the best performance the prior month.

 - Hold for one month and repeat (or continue being long the same instrument).

 This is all there is to it.
 Obviously, this strategy is best performed in a tax-deferred account, but without slippage and taxes the equity curves look like this: